1. About methylphenidate for adults

 If you're taking the brand called Equasym XL, take it before breakfast.
 If you are taking Medikinet XL, take it with or after breakfast.

-If you have problems swallowing capsules, some brands of methylphenidate extended release capsules can be opened up and added to a small amount of soft food, such as yogurt, honey or jam.
+If you have problems swallowing capsules, some brands of methylphenidate slow release capsules can be opened up and added to a small amount of soft food, such as yogurt, honey or jam.
 Swallow the mixture straight away, without chewing.

 What if I'm sick?